BIMSBbioinfo/intro2UnixandSGE/README.md

 ![Group Logo](http://bioinformatics.mdc-berlin.de/img/GroupLogo.png)

-## Introduction to Unix and SGE for beginners
+## Introduction to Unix and Grid Engine for beginners

-This is a guide on using unix systems and Sun Grid Engine(SGE) cluster environment.
+This is a guide on using unix systems and the Grid Engine cluster environment.

 First chapter will introduce basic usage for unix systems.
-The second chapter will explore SGE environment and show how to use the queuing system from users perspective.
+The second chapter will explore the Grid Engine environment and show how to use the queuing system from users perspective.

 ###  What will you get out of this ?